Choosing the Perfect Table Saw Blade Guide

 Tooth Design

-• Alternate Top Bevel (ATB): The teeth alternate between left and right-side bevels.
-This pattern reduces tearing at the wood’s surface, resulting in clean crosscuts.
+- Alternate Top Bevel (ATB): Teeth alternate between left and right-side bevels.
+This pattern slices cleanly at the surface, reducing tear-out.
+Standard on crosscut and combination blades.

 Kerf Width